vendia/blog/posts/2020-07-01-meet-vendias-founders.md

 createdBy: ""
 createdAt: ""
 updatedBy: alexa-vendia
-updatedAt: 2023-01-26T18:00:54.613Z
+updatedAt: 2023-01-27T18:48:11.236Z
 id: 95117065-4cca-4aec-b8f8-614f4472aa30
 ---

 Our company name, Vendia, comes from "[Venn Diagram](https://www.vendia.com/blog/venn-diagramming-vendia-share)."
 Our name reflects our core mission — helping customers share code and data across companies, clouds, and technology stacks.
-But it's also a reflection of how we show up as individuals with unique skills and experiences, coming together to create something amazing.
+But it also reflects [how we show up](https://www.vendia.com/blog/creating-a-culture-of-learning) as individuals with unique skills and experiences, coming together to create something amazing.

 We'd like to tell you a little about ourselves and how Vendia came to be.

 ## Vendia's origin story

 Given our unique backgrounds (we're two of the only people who've ever worked on both Serverless *and* blockchains) and having partnered successfully once before to grow the AWS Lambda and Serverless business, it was a natural fit for us to co-found a company.

-We first chatted about the idea in late 2019.
+We first chatted about partnering in late 2019:

-- Tim had left Coinbase with the kernel of an idea: That the weaknesses of blockchains — their poor performance, scaling limitations, and difficult deployment models — could be addressed through a radically different architecture, informed by his time building massively multi-tenanted cloud services for AWS.
+- Tim ([on LinkedIn](https://www.linkedin.com/in/timawagner/)) had left Coinbase with the kernel of an idea: That the weaknesses of blockchains — their poor performance, scaling limitations, and difficult deployment models — could be addressed through a radically different architecture, informed by his time building massively multi-tenanted cloud services for AWS.
 Similarly, the challenges of existing serverless compute approaches — their “single cloud, single account” nature and lack of a built-in state model — might be fixable with ideas from blockchains.
-- Meanwhile, Shruthi was running business development for AWS's blockchain division, including Amazon Managed Blockchain (a productization of the open source Hyperledger Fabric code) and QLDB — a centralized (single owner) database with ledger-like capabilities.
+- Meanwhile, Shruthi ([on LinkedIn](https://www.linkedin.com/in/shruthirao/)) was running business development for AWS's blockchain division, including Amazon Managed Blockchain (a productization of the open source Hyperledger Fabric code) and QLDB — a centralized (single owner) database with ledger-like capabilities.
 In that role, Shruthi got to speak to hundreds of companies from every possible industry sector and learn about their challenges.
 They explored questions like...Why were they interested in blockchains in the first place?
 What were the common problems they were trying to solve?
 And on the negative side, why did so many of their experiments (POCs or Proofs of Concept) fail?

 ![Image for post](https://d24nhiikxn5jns.cloudfront.net/optimized/miro.medium.com%252Fmax%252F1920%252F1%2At4f5OdXCd8DlDaNPtn7Kdw.png)

 ### Where our questions turned into answers

-We realized we were onto something: when we had that moment of “Hey, there's a huge market need here and a set of incumbent technologies that aren't meeting customer needs yet” while we chatted excitedly on the phone.
+We realized we were onto something when we realized, “Hey, there's a huge market need here and a set of incumbent technologies that aren't meeting customer needs yet” while chatting excitedly on the phone.
 The seed of an idea had been planted.

 In early 2020, we started “shopping the concept.”
 We made mock pitches to friends, family, and some venture capitalists (VCs) we knew.
 It was a chance to hone our ideas, work on our technique, and prepare ourselves for what was to come.